tylunel/pvpumpingsystem/docs/source/beginnerguide.rst

 In this same folder, a file named `0_template_for_pump_specs` is proposed to help enter another pump specifications.
 Good specification must give the maximum data points possible (current I, voltage V, head TDH, flow rate Q).
+Note that the class corresponding to the motor-pump has been shortened to ``Pump`` for simplification.

   - ``path``